AXOca/Stand-Tools/StandSupportTool-cs/README.md

 ### Version 0.2 06-16-24
 - **New Feature**: Added "AV Checker" to identify the user's antivirus software.
-  - Thanks to bababoiiiii for contributing by writing the batch file for it.
+  - Thanks to stand.dll and bababoiiiii for contributing by writing the batch file for it.

 ### Version 0.1 - 06-16-24
 - Initial release with the following features: